nicklockwood/GLView/README.md

 This method is called every 60th of a second while the view is animating.
 The dt parameter is the time (in seconds) since the last step (this will usually be ~1/60 seconds depending on the complexity of your rendering code and device performance).
 The default implementation does nothing, but you can override this method to create your own animation logic.

+    - (UIImage *)snapshot;

+This method returns the current contents of the GLView (including any subviews) as a UImage.
+Note that calling this method will always cause the view contents to be immediately re-rendered by calling the drawRect: method, even if the view has recently been updated.
+The CALayer renderInContext: method for the layer backing the GLView has also been implemented, allowing you to capture any hierarchy of views that includes GLView instances.

 GLImage properties
 -------------------